kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-DTG.md

 Please see their Javadoc comments.

 Following are some basic sequence diagrams.
-More will be added soon.

 ### Start and Stop the Service